Sleep Calculator

 What Happens During Sleep

 Sleep is composed of NREM (stages N1, N2, N3) and REM sleep, cycling every ~90 minutes.
 In N3 (deep sleep), the body focuses on physical recovery: tissue repair, immune support, and growth hormone release.
 In REM sleep, the brain consolidates memories, processes emotions, and supports learning and creativity.
-Cycling between these stages is normal and healthy.

 Our sleep cycle article explains how your body moves through these stages and why timing your wake-up at the end of a cycle can help you feel more alert in the morning.